zhangcen456/GramTrans/README.md

 Inline rules in tree-sitter do not create nodes in the syntax tree, so if `prev_sibling` refers to inline rule names, it will be transformed to all possible node types that can serve as the first node of the inline rule.
 The same applies to `next_sibling`.

 For rules transforming from the original grammar to the new one, `prev_sibling_inline` can be used as an alternative.
-This allows the transformation rule to also be written as:
+This allows the conversion rule to also be written as:
 ```
 {"condition":{"type":"$_statement","prev_sibling_inline":"$_statement"},"action":"custom_before","content":"choice_comment_line_sep"}
 ```